arsitektur-jaringan-komputer/Modul-Sisop/Modul1/README-English.md

 * `-r` to delete a crontab file
 * `-e` to modify or create a crontab file if it does not already exist
 * `-i` to give a confirmation before deleting a crontab file

-## 2.1 Create or modify a cron jobs
+## 2.2 Create or Modify a Cron Jobs
 1. Type `crontab -e`
 2. Type the crontab command according to crontab's parameter rules
 ![parameter crontab](gambar/syntax-crontab.png "parameter crontab")